Bertille Ali

-Bertille-Mallorie Ali (born April 22, 1982 in Bangui) is a judoka from the Central African Republic, who competed in the women's extra-lightweight category.
-Ali qualified as a lone judoka for the Central African squad in the women's extra-lightweight class (48 kg) at the 2004 Summer Olympics in Athens, by placing third and receiving a berth from the African Qualification Tournament in Casablanca, Morocco.
-She lost her opening match to Algeria's Soraya Haddad, who successfully scored an ippon and threw her down the tatami with a kuchiki taoshi (single leg takedown) assault at one minute and twenty-seven seconds.
+Bertille-Mallorie Ali (born 22 April 1982 in Bangui) is a judoka from the Central African Republic, who competed in the women's extra-lightweight category.
+Ali qualified as the lone judoka for the Central African squad in the women's extra-lightweight class (48 kg) at the 2004 Summer Olympics in Athens, by placing third and receiving a berth from the African Qualification Tournament in Casablanca, Morocco.
+She lost her opening match to Algeria's Soraya Haddad, who successfully scored an ippon and threw her down the tatami with a kuchiki taoshi (single leg takedown) assault at 1 minute and 27 seconds.